-Prerequisite: MATH 52A or equivalent
+Prerequisite: Satisfactory completion of MATH 52A or equivalent

+Not open for credit to students with credit in MATH 52.
 Intermediate algebra.
 Topics include: quadratic equations and functions, exponential and logarithmic functions, conic sections, linear systems in three variables, nonlinear systems, and variation.
-Designed for a variety of students, including those who have been unsuccessful in MATH 52, are math anxious, or desire a slower paced, year-long version of MATH 52.
+Designed for a variety of students, including those who have been unsuccessful in MATH 52, are math anxious, or desire a slower paced, year long version of MATH 52.
 Intended to provide students with additional exposure to algebraic concepts and additional time to practice them.
 This course is the second half of Intermediate Algebra.
 MATH 52A and MATH 52B must both be taken to be equivalent to MATH 52 for courses that require MATH 52 as a prerequisite, or to meet a degree requirement.
-(L, M)
+(L, M) Intermediate algebra.
+Topics include: quadratic equations and functions, exponential and logarithmic functions, conic sections, linear systems in three variables, nonlinear systems, and variation.
+Designed for a variety of students, including those who have been unsuccessful in MATH 52, are math anxious, or desire a slower paced, year-long version of MATH 52.
+Intended to provide students with additional exposure to algebraic concepts and additional time to practice them.
+This course is the second half of intermediate algebra.
+MATH 52A and MATH 52B must both be taken to be equivalent to MATH 52.